longeo/buggyProject/README.md

 ## Senior Freshman Engineering Buggy Project.
-Goal: Build autonomous vehicles cablable of interacting with sorroundings.
+Goal: Build autonomous vehicles capable of interacting with surroundings.
 Gold medal awarded project.

 This report will cover the design and implementation of a pair of autonomous vehicles (buggies), controlled by a remote supervisor, under a specific set of rules.
 We will cover the technical aspects